-Split This Rock calls poets to a greater role in public life and fosters a national network of socially engaged poets.
+Split This Rock cultivates, teaches, and celebrates poetry that bears witness to injustice and provokes social change.
+It calls poets to a greater role in public life and fosters a national network of socially engaged poets.
 Building the audience for poetry of provocation and witness from our home in the nation’s capital, we celebrate poetic diversity and the transformative power of the imagination.

 Split This Rock explores and celebrates the many ways that poetry can act as an agent for change: reaching across differences, considering personal and social responsibility, asserting the centrality of the right to free speech, bearing witness to the diversity and complexity of human experience through language, imagining a better world.

 Split This Rock is dedicated to revitalizing poetry as a living, breathing art form with profound relevance in our daily lives and struggles.
 Our programs integrate poetry of provocation and witness into movements for social justice and support the poets of all ages who write and perform this vital work.